 ip 192.168.5.5/24 192.168.5.1

-Execute the following command to assign the IP address to the VPCS PC2.
+Run the next command to give the IP address to the VPCS PC2.

 The critical point here is to take steps according to the notes on the network topology.